oricis/Caliopen/README.md

 # Caliopen Messaging Platform

-This repository hosts all code source, scripts and tools for the CaliOpen project.
+This repository hosts all the code source, the scripts and the tools for the CaliOpen project.

 All issues related to this project must be created in this [repository](https://github.com/CaliOpen/Caliopen/issues).